bcgov/data-publication/pages/metadata_providers_guide.md

 1. Click the **+ Add new resource** button.
 1. Fill in the required fields
 1. Upload or provide a link to your data and provide information about the data resource.
-    1.   **Upload**: To upload a file, e.g., CSV, directly into the Catalogue, click the **Upload** button and select the file to upload from your local computer.
+    1.   **Upload**: To upload a file, e.g., CSV, directly into the Catalogue,
+		1. Click the **Upload** button and select the file to upload from your local computer.
-    1.   **Link**: To link to a file stored elsewhere, e.g., a website or FTP site, click **Link **and enter the URL of the file.
+    1.   **Link**: To link to a file stored elsewhere, e.g., a website or FTP site,
+		1. Click the **Link** button and enter the URL of the file.

 **Note: Only files less than 150MB in size can be uploaded to the Catalogue.**